pitastrudl/docs/pages/09.tagging/docs.md

 });
 ```

 Note that when tagging is enabled the user can select from the pre-existing options or create a new option by picking the first choice, which is what the user has typed into the search box so far.
+Tagging is also available for Select2 v4.0 onwards on select elements, for versions older than v4, use it on a text input element instead of a select one.

 ## Tagging with multi-value select boxes